 A fully cross-searchable gateway to Black Studies including scholarly essays, recent periodicals, historical newspaper articles, reference books, and much more.

 Full-text database of the newspapers, magazines and journals of the ethnic, minority and native press.
-Designed to provide the "other side of the story," ENW titles offer additional viewpoints from those proffered by the mainstream press.
+Designed to provide the "other side of the story," Ethnic NewsWatch titles offer additional viewpoints from those proffered by the mainstream press.
 From ProQuest.

 Full-text database of articles, reports, pamphlets, papers and conference proceedings devoted to women's and gender issues.
 From ProQuest.

-HAPI is a source for authoritative, worldwide information about Central and South America, Mexico, Brazil, the Caribbean basin, the United States-Mexico border region, and Hispanics/Latinos in the United States.
+Index of journal article citations about Central and South America, Mexico, Brazil, the Caribbean and Hispanics/Latinos in the United States.

 Open Access (OA) materials, also known as Open Educational Resources (OER), are free-to-use educational materials – think textbooks, learning guides, videos, journals, etc. OER are free of cost, open to anyone to use, don't require any institutional log in credentials, and carry legal permission for open use.
 Feel free to use, adapt, and share the following open resources!